PyvesB/night-video-tuner/README.md

 Click on the install button on the top right of the window.
 The extension will be installed automatically and should not require a browser restart in order to be used.

+#### :hammer: Running the tests

+If you're a developer, you may be interested in running the tests.
+Simply clone the respository and open `tests/SpecRunner.html` in your favorite browser!
+A full report will be generated using Jasmine.

 # Contributing

 #### `$ code`